Matjama

 Matjama is a village in Peipsiääre Parish, Tartu County, Estonia.
 It is located by the Jõhvi–Tartu–Valga road (E264).
-As of 2011 Census, the settlement's population was 55.
+As of the 2011 census, the settlement's population was 55.

 Matjama was the location of one of the earliest libraries in Tartu County, established in 1883.

-Theologist, orientalist and syriologist Arthur Võõbus (1909–1988), was born in Matjama.
+The theologist, orientalist, and syriologist Arthur Võõbus (1909–1988) was born in Matjama.